JohnGShirey/facebook-page-scraper/README.md

 Notes:
     Your config.properties and your *.jar files should be located in the same directory
-    Data will be downloaded into your "baseDir/download/" folder
+    Data will be downloaded to data download folder "baseDir/download/"

 ## Insert data into database